mouwumou/llama_finetune/README.md

 # llama_finetune
 ## Introduction
 This is finetune experiment on LLaMa3 for course DSAN5810.
-This respotory includes 4 parts:
+This respotory includes mainly 4 parts:
 1. datasets generation
 2. llama finetune training
 3. HELM